AliMorty/2018-spring-statistics-TA/README.md

 This course is taught by Dr.Heari.
 My main task was Creating assignments and holding classes for extra explanation.

 This course is taught by Dr.Heari.
-My main task was includes: <br>
+My main task includes: <br>
 * Creating and designing assignments
 * Conducting classes for students, in which extra content and concepts were presented.
 Such as:
-** Probabilitic Cache Schedule Algorithms
+** Probabilistic Cache Schedule Algorithms
 ** Naive Bayes Classifier as a simple example of PGMs ** Why we use MSE?
-Proofing that A Maximum Likelyhood Estimation with gussian noise is equal to minimzing the MSE ** Bootstrap as a way to estimate a Statistic and then construct a confidence interval.
+Proofing that A Maximum Likelihood Estimation with Gaussian noise is equal to minimizing the MSE ** Bootstrap as a way to estimate a Statistic and then construct a confidence interval.
 ** Random Walk